So, you’re bosses have said you must return to the office, but you are determined to work remotely. Where do you begin?

 Being willing to work odd days or times—and perhaps sporadic hours for clients with busier and slower periods—can help set you apart from the pack as well.

 4. Prepare for the Downsides of Remote Work

-Working remotely may seem ideal in today’s environment, but it also offers some challenges, such as instability.
-And separating work from other aspects of your life can prove difficult: You’ll likely live and work in the same space, so the opportunity to work will be ever present and could lead to burnout.
+Working remotely may seem ideal, but the pandemic helped us all learn some of the challenges.
+Separating work from other aspects of your life can prove difficult: When you live and work in the same space, the opportunity to work will always be present and can quickly lead to burnout.
+(The Great Resignation didn't happen for nothing.)
 Or you might find that focusing and staying productive while working from home is tough.

 Over at Forbes, Melody Wilding suggests that adjusting your expectations when you start to work from home is a good strategy for keeping yourself sane.